Is my project eligible?

 Are international productions eligible for the Fund?

 Yes, international productions are eligible.
 All sample work provided must have English subtitles and be suitable for an American audience.
 The Fund will only consider proposals and applications submitted in English.

 Yes, animated documentary films are eligible, but they must be feature-length.

 How do I apply?

-An application for the Gucci Tribeca Documentary Fund consists of: a) a form that must be completed online (SUBMISSIONS NOW CLOSED) and b) footage that must be delivered to the Tribeca Film Institute office or embedded as links onto the application.
+An application for the Gucci Tribeca Documentary Fund consists of: a) an application that must be completed online (SUBMISSIONS NOW CLOSED) and b) footage that must be embedded as links onto the application.

 What is a proposal/treatment?

-Your written proposal is separate from your online application; both are required.
-While the online application provides us with a reference for your information, the proposal/treatment is your chance to fully introduce your film and yourself.
-Your proposal/treatment should provide a clear overview of what happens (or you intend to happen) in your story from start to finish, introducing all of the major characters and covering all of the major plot points.
+While the online application provides us with a reference for your information, the submitted proposal/treatment is your chance to fully introduce your film and yourself.
+Your proposal/treatment should provide a clear overview of what happens (or what you are currently pursuing) in your story from start to finish, introducing all of the major characters and covering all of the major plot points.
 It is important that you not only lay forth the characters and major beats, but link them together in a way that reflects the tone and style of the story you intend to tell.
 Treatments that are too short or are vague will not be considered strongly.
-Your proposal is usually read before your work sample is viewed, so it is your chance to explain context, production notes and your approach to the film.
+On the whole, the submitted proposal/treatment is your chance to explain context, production notes and your approach to your film.